 In many cases, no. This is because, by law, the Ombudsman cannot normally investigate a complaint where there is or was a right of appeal to a government minister.
 If you are someone who is affected by a decision to refuse you permission for development, or for other works where consent is required by planning law, in most cases you have a right to appeal to the Planning Inspectorate.
 In addition, if you have already made an appeal to the Planning Inspectorate before contacting the Ombudsman, or make an appeal during our investigation, we will not be able to consider your complaint.

-The Inspectorate deals with planning appeals on behalf of the relevant government minister, the Secretary of State for Communities and Local Government.
+The Inspectorate deals with planning appeals on behalf of the relevant government minister, the Secretary of State for Housing, Communities and Local Government.
 So if what you want to achieve is the permission or consent you applied for, the Local Government and Social Care Ombudsman cannot help.

 But sometimes something happens which cannot be remedied by an appeal to the Planning Inspectorate and it would not be reasonable for you to be expected to pursue an appeal.
 In such cases the Ombudsman has discretion to consider whether to investigate your complaint.